Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           problems, or incorrect path,
           then it SHALL return a permission denied HTTP 403 with error reason
-     18. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request
+     18. In case the Receiving entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request